 The Association for Behavior Analysts International (ABAI) “contributes to the well-being of society by developing, enhancing, and supporting the growth and vitality of the science of behavior analysis through research, education, and practice.”

 The ABAI publishes two academic journals, The Behavior Analyst and Behavior Analysis in Practice, as well as sponsors many conventions to include the annual national convention in the United States and International Conference every other year.

 The ABAI promotes research and connecting with peers and mentors in specific areas of behavior analysis.
 Members consist of professionals and students of behavior analysis.
 Membership perks include discounts on conferences, books, and other items, as well as subscribes the member to the quarterly publication of The Behavior Analyst.

 The Association for Professional Behavior Analysts (APBA) is a 501(c)(6) nonprofit organization created to “represent the interests of professional behavior analyst practitioners that are credentialed by the BACB”.

 The organization publishes a monthly newsletter and holds an annual conference to facilitate continuing education to certificants.
-More impressive is the APBA’s role in providing accurate representation of ABA to the general public and surrounding scientific community and actively responds to public policy decisions that effect practicing behavior analysts.
+More impressive is the APBA’s role in providing an accurate representation of ABA to the general public and surrounding scientific community and actively responds to public policy decisions that affect practicing behavior analysts.